An Easy to Build Console Table with Lots of Storage

-Seriously, demilune table are really easy to build – don’t let those curves fool you!
-The DIY furniture plans to build a Demilune Console Table feature two center shelves behind doors, and two curved shelves on each side. this super-easy build can be completed in a weekend!
+Seriously, demilune tables are really easy to build – don’t let those curves fool you!
+The DIY furniture plans to build a Demilune Console Table feature two center shelves behind doors, and two curved shelves on each side.
+This super-easy build can be completed in a weekend!

 - 1-1/4″ pocket hole screws

 - Edge banding